latextemplates/scientific-thesis-template/README.md

 ### Usage using plain git

 We do not recommend to fork this project as a fork denotes that you work on improving the template itself.
-Thus, just create a new git repository and populate it using the files provided at <https://github.com/latextemplates/scientific-thesis-template/archive/master.zip>
+Thus, just create a new git repository and populate it using the files provided at `source.zip`, which you downloaded at the [latest release page](https://github.com/latextemplates/scientific-thesis-template/releases/latest).

 ## Recommended LaTeX environments